S. Renee Brida, JD Senior Associate and Lawyer (Western Division)

-4. For more on the SECURE Act, download this LINK.
+4. For more on the SECURE Act download at this LINK.
 The Act eliminates extended withdrawal benefits for non-spouse beneficiaries, i.e. children, brothers, sister, friends, and relatives from IRA accounts.
 They must exhaust the account within 10 years.

 5. Planned giving marketing during the coronavirus: what history tells us...by John Jensen of the Sharpe Group may also help advance your program.

-Asking for Bequests.....Much has been written about the general and somewhat worrisome, consensus that most Americans don’t have their estate-planning documents in place.
-Amid the ongoing Covid-19 pandemic, there appears to have been an awakening among the general public of various ages and backgrounds to get their estate planning in order.
+Asking for Bequests.....A lot has been written about the general, and somewhat worrisome, consensus that most Americans don’t have their estate-planning documents in place.
+Amid the ongoing COVID-19 pandemic, there appears to have been an awakening among the general public of various ages and backgrounds to get their estate planning in order.

 Charitable bequest from "final estates" account for 97% of the dollar value of all charitable bequests.

 Indeed, many attorneys I’ve spoken with have confirmed this, noting the uptick in clients who are urgently seeking to get a will in place, along with other documents, such as health care directives.
 And though estate planners and advisors are likely grateful for the new workload and opportunity to provide their expertise, the events leading up to this increase in business are unfortunate.